abailoni/GASP/README.md

 ## Installation

-- On linux, the package can be easily installed via conda:
+- On Linux and Mac, the package can be easily installed via conda:
     - `conda create -n GASP -c conda-forge -c abailoni gasp`
     -  Activate your new environment: `conda activate GASP`